 You can add as many approvers as you need, both individual users and organization groups.
 It's also possible to set up post-deployment approvals by selecting the "user" icon at the right side of the stage in the pipeline diagram.
 For more information, see Releases gates and approvals.

 Create a release

-Enter a description for the release, check that the correct artifacts are selected, and then choose Create.
+Enter a description for your release, check that the correct artifacts are selected, and then select Create.

 Other views, such as the list of releases, also display an icon that indicates approval is pending.
 The icon shows a pop-up containing the stage name and more details when you point to it.
 This makes it easy for an administrator to see which releases are awaiting approval, as well as the overall progress of all releases.

-Choose the icon or link to open the approval dialog.
-Enter a brief note about the approval, and choose Approve.
+Select the pending_approval icon to open the approval window panel.
+Enter a brief comment, and select Approve.

 Monitor and track deployments

-In the release summary, hover over a stage and choose the Logs link that appears.
+In the release summary, hover over a stage and select Logs.